Complementary colors: Afterimages

 When one stares at a single color (red for example) for a sustained period of time (roughly thirty seconds to a minute), then looks at a white surface, an afterimage of the complementary color (in this case cyan) will appear.
 This is one of several aftereffects studied in the psychology of visual perception which are generally ascribed to fatigue in specific parts of the visual system.

-In the case above the photoreceptors for red light in the retina are fatigued, lessening their ability to send the information to the brain.
+In the case above, the photoreceptors for red light in the retina are fatigued, lessening their ability to send the information to the brain.
 When white light is viewed, the red portions of light incident upon the eye are not transmitted as efficiently as the other wavelengths (or colors), and the result is the illusion of viewing the complementary color since the image is now biased by loss of the color, in this case red.
 As the receptors are given time to rest, the illusion vanishes.
-In the case of looking at the white light, red light is still incident upon the eye (as well as blue and green), however since the receptors for other light colors are also being fatigued, the eye will reach an equilibrium.
+In the case of looking at the white light, red light is still incident upon the eye (as well as blue and green), however, since the receptors for other light colors are also being fatigued, the eye will reach an equilibrium.

 Practical applications

 The use of complementary colors is an important aspect of aesthetically pleasing art and graphic design.
 This also extends to other fields such as contrasting colors in logos and retail display.
 When placed next to each other, complements make each other appear brighter.

 Complementary colors also have more practical uses.
 Because orange and blue are complementary colors, life rafts and life vests are traditionally orange, to provide the highest contrast and visibility when seen from ships or aircraft over the ocean.

-Red and cyan glasses are used in the Anaglyph 3D system to produce 3D images on computer screens.
+Red and cyan glasses are used in the anaglyph 3D system to properly visualise the stereoscopic images produced.